Jackie DeYoung, April 5th, 2016

 BB: When we received your notes, that’s one of the things were going to look for next.

 JD: They did make smaller copies of it.
 They shrunk it at some point.
 I thought I had one but I don’t.
 Anyway, then I understood that there were fires and looting, and things going on.
 It wasn’t like I wasn’t affected by it.
 I realize now that I had to travel through it to get home.
 Went right through one of the areas, but it just wasn’t anything in my experience that there had been a Kercheval incident but the year before.
 It was quieted down pretty easily.
 I knew that an officer had gone into a blind pig and that’s what started things going, and I heard about some of the people I knew in headquarters going out to the scene to try to calm things down.
 They were standing on trucks in the middle of the street with bullhorns, trying to get people to go home and so forth.
-Somehow it just didn’t seem real to me until maybe day two or three when the army showed up, and there were tanks downtown.
+Somehow it just didn’t seem real to me until maybe day two or three when the Army showed up, and there were tanks downtown.
 I used to walk to Hudson’s or Crowley’s for lunch, and there were tanks sitting there.
-And I thought, “this is silly” you know.
-“There’s nothing happening down here.
+And I thought, “This is silly,” you know, “There’s nothing happening down here.
 What are they doing?”
 They were sleeping on cots in various offices in police headquarters.
 When they first arrived they had no place to put them.
 And another interesting thing that I remember is that people were bringing food down to headquarters because the officers were on long shifts.
 It never occurred to us in a million years not to eat it.
 It certainly would today but back then no. We just accepted it, thanked the people.
 So it was sort of normal in a way.
 I mean it was weird watching TV or listening to the radio.
 You knew what was happening in those areas, and I had worked for the housing commission in the part of that.
 And some of it was the old neighborhood where I grew up around Chicago Boulevard.
 But it just never seemed quite real and then things started to escalate.
 We had the incident at Reverend Franklin’s church.
 Aretha’s father’s church.
 And then the Algiers Motel.
 I was keeping track of how many casualties there were, and officers injured, and things like that.
 I had all kinds of statistics.
 I also had all the utilities, Edison, and the gas company, and AT&T were headquartered in our office.
-Getting updates on where we needed them to guard their own facilities where we couldn’t handle.
+Getting updates on where we needed them to guard their own facilities, where we couldn’t handle.
 The department did what it could to guard their facilities, but they had to put people out.
-We were keeping them apprised of where incidents were occurring and what was happening.
+So, we were keeping them apprised of where incidents were occurring and what was happening.
 It seemed to kind of be contained maybe within a week or ten days.

 BB: What was the atmosphere because you did work with cops and deputies?
 How was the atmosphere with them coming from the scene to the office?
 Did you hear anything in particular about what was going on from them or did you just get most of your information from news clippings and TV?